 His continued affection for the outdoors influenced his involvement in outdoor recreation such as skiing, biking, and backpacking.
 MaCoy’s undying love for nature is evident in his art, both subjectively and conceptually.
 The aesthetic aspect of his landscape and documentary images is paramount, but the focus on aesthetics often gives way to social commentary on man’s interaction with nature.
 As an environmental photographer, MaCoy explores the dichotomy between our society and its relationship and position within the cosmos.
 MaCoy’s primary goal is to communicate an essence of unity and connection between modern man and the natural world.

 Living in Bozeman, the surrounding splendor of Montana wilderness allows MaCoy to experience this unity first hand and interact with nature in a positive way.
 Exploring a multitude of styles and aesthetics in his work, MaCoy uses medium and large format film as well as digital media to capture scenes in grandiose scale and detail, consuming the audience within the landscape.
 Continuing forward, Matthew intends to keep traveling to discover new places, lifestyles, and cultures to photograph.

-Through adventure MaCoy seeks a balance between fine art and outdoor commercial photography.
-Not looking to market outdoor products but rather advertise the Great American Treasure of public land and advocate for conservation of this invaluable resource.
+Through adventure, MaCoy seeks a balance between fine art and outdoor commercial photography.
+Not looking to market outdoor products but rather advertise the Great American Treasure of public land and advocate for the conservation of this invaluable resource.